Visit Waikiki Beach in the winter

 Experience Hawaiian History

-Visit Polynesian Cultural Center to learn more about Hawaiian culture.
+Visit the Polynesian Cultural Center to learn more about Hawaiian culture.
 This interactive center offers educational experiences and live performances, as well as a variety of traditional village exhibits from different Polynesian cultures.
 A visit to Hawaii would not be complete without a stop at Iolani Palace or Queen Emma Summer Palace, where Hawaii’s last reigning monarchs lived and worked.
 The Hawaii Heritage Center also offers a glimpse into the diverse background of Hawaii’s people.

 Visiting the Dole Plantation provides an opportunity to see how pineapples are cultivated, with educational tours, historical exhibits, and a pineapple maze.
 Or check out the Kualoa Nature Reserve, where you can tour famous film sets or have an ATV adventure in spectacular surroundings.